google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/test-layouts.markdown

     - Enabling device mode in Chrome DevTools is as simple as pressing <strong>Toggle device mode</strong>.
     - Quickly emulate a device by selecting a model from the device mode's emulation presets.
     - Screen emulation is a great way to test your layout's responsiveness, but it doesn't cover everything.
 Know the limitations.
-    - Test your site on any screen size: create your own custom device settings in device mode.
+    - Test your site on any screen size by creating your own custom device settings.
 remember:
   native-retina:
     - If you have a native Retina display, you'll notice that low dpi assets look pixelated while higher-dpi assets are sharp.
 To simulate this effect on a standard display, set the DPR to 2 and scale the viewport by zooming.
 A 2x asset will continue to look sharp, while a 1x one will look pixelated.